 Results must be submitted to the evaluation server by the challenge deadline.
 Competitors' algorithms will be evaluated according to the rules described on the evaluation page.
 Challenge participants with the most successful and innovative methods will be invited to present.

 Tools and Instructions

 We provide API support for the VQA annotations and evaluation code.
 To download the VQA API, please visit our GitHub repository.
 For an overview of how to use the API, please visit the download page and consult the section entitled VQA API.
-To obtain API support for MSCOCO images, please visit the MSCOCO download page.
+To obtain API support for COCO images, please visit the COCO download page.
 To obtain API support for abstract scenes, please visit the GitHub repository.